demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-domains-list
 ***
 Gets the list of domains.
-You must have the System Administrator or Security Administrator permissions to call this endpoint if you are trying to retrieve the details of all domains.
+You must have System Administrator or Security Administrator permissions to call this endpoint if you are trying to retrieve the details of all domains.
 You can retrieve details of domains that are assigned to your Security Profile without having the System Administrator or Security Administrator permissions.
-If you do not have the System Administrator or Security Administrator permissions, then for each domain assigned to your security profile you can only view the values for the id and name fields.
+If you do not have the System Administrator or Security Administrator permissions, then for each domain assigned to your security profile you can only view the values for the ID and name fields.
 All other values return null.

 #### Base Command